apache/cordova-docs/docs/en/edge/cordova/media/media.startRecord.md

 Description
 -----------

-Function `media.startRecord` is a synchronous function that starts recording an audio file.
+The `media.startRecord` method executes synchronously, starts a recording for an audio file.

 Supported Platforms
 -------------------